ideasonpurpose/wp-theme-init/README.md

 - **Record Users' Last Login time**
   User's last successful login are recorded and added to the WordPress Admin User table.

+- **Reset Metabox Order & Visibility**
+  Adds buttons to the bottom of user profiles which will reset all metabox order and visibility from user_meta.

 - **Enable and limit WP_POST_REVISIONS**
   Revisions are set to 6, this overrides any constants set in wp-config.php.